Ewooral/Ewooral-Tutorials/Software Architecture and Design Patterns/object data design/notes.md

 - `Requirements` and `design` activities help you to understand what assumptions you need so that you create the right product.

-`Requirements` are conditions or capabilities
+`Requirements` are conditions or capabilities that must be implemented in a product,